Log4j, Log4Shell, LogJam – All you need to know

 - Our partner Snyk has IDE extensions that check code for vulnerabilities and provide resolution instructions.
 Read more about it in this blog post.

-- Our partner Sonatype offers Nexus Lifecycle, a tool that monitors the complete supply chain of your software and identifies vulnerabilities.
+- Our partner Sonatype offers Sonatype Lifecycle, a tool that monitors the complete supply chain of your software and identifies vulnerabilities.
 You can learn more about it at this this website.